Mathurapur railway station

 Mathurapur railway station (station code: MUW) is a railway station on the Howrah–Delhi main line in Deoghar district, Jharkhand.
 It comes under the Asansol railway division of the Eastern Railway zone.
 The station serves Karmatanr and its surrounding rural areas such as Daugi, Tilaia, Dhabwa, Jamunia, Parbatpur, Domnatanr and several other nearby villages.
 Only passenger and MEMU trains have scheduled halts here.

 Facilities

 The station has two platforms, which are linked by a foot overbridge.
+More new platforms are being constructed.

 Basic facilities for passengers include a ticket counter, platform shelters, and a drinking water point.
 However, amenities such as dedicated waiting halls or retiring rooms are not available at the station.

+But new station amenities are being constructed soon with new station building being the first in the link.

 Trains

-Only a limited number of passenger and local suburban trains halt here.
+Only a limited number of local, passenger a couple of express trains halt here.
 These include: